 No. This is a significant difference from the old prerogative writ process.
 Applications for judicial review can only proceed further with the Court's permission.
 As a result the application must also be accompanied by an:

-- Interlocutory Application (Form 16) seeking the Court's permission (to serve the application); and
+- Interlocutory Application seeking the Court's permission (to serve the application); and

-- Affidavit (Form 14) stating the orders sought and setting out, in detail, the grounds for them.
+- Affidavit stating the orders sought and setting out, in detail, the grounds for them.

-These forms can also be found in Part II of the Supreme Court Practice Directions 2006.
+These forms can also be found on the Courts SA website.

 The Court may give permission if 'satisfied that there is a reasonable basis' upon which an order for judicial review might be made.
 An application for permission may be heard in the absence of the defendant or the Court may adjourn the matter so that the defendant and/or other interested parties can be notified and heard.
 If the Court gives permission, the Court must also decide at that point whether the application will be heard by a single Judge or by the Full Court (which is normally comprised of three Judges).
 This can be a complex and time consuming process but is designed to avoid frivolous, incomplete or incorrect applications.